You are here

 Fashion students research, sketch, design and construct garments.
-Traditional methods of foundation and shape are developed for bespoke clothing.
+Traditional methods of foundation and shape are developed for bespoke clothing through tailoring and couture techniques.
 Trend forecasting and fabric innovations are explored for ready-to-wear line productions.
 Students communicate theme concepts, design silhouettes and production flat sketches in storyboard development and presentations.
 They become proficient in CAD and digital printing for textiles.

 - Produce innovative and original designs

 - Understand design elements: color, line, texture, silhouette